-Travelers are requested to follow the given itinerary for 1 Day Mumbai to Pune Sightseeing tour package.
-Ideally this same day Pune tour package from Mumbai can not be customized, however if guests prefer to visit different set of places in Pune sightseeing tour, they can check the possibility of the same with the listed car rental companies and request for a custom quote.
+Travelers are requested to follow the given itinerary for 1 day Mumbai to Pune city tour package.
+Ideally this full day tour package cannot be customized, however if guests prefer to visit different set of places during this Pune same day trip from Mumbai, they can check the possibility of the same with the above listed car rental companies and request for a custom quote.

-The time spent on each Pune tourist attraction is to be followed as per the Itinerary schedule.
+We recommend our guests to stick to the time spent at each tourist attraction in Pune as per the Itinerary schedule.
 In case of any delays or additional time spent at a particular place, driver or car rental company will not be responsible to cover all the places mentioned in the itinerary.

-Please also note that if a particular Pune sightseeing place is closed on the scheduled day of the tour, it will not be covered from the list of sightseeing places.
-Please check the possibility of visiting an alternate place with cab vendor before you book the tour.
+Please also note that if a particular sightseeing place is closed on the scheduled day of the tour, it may not be covered from the list of sightseeing places.
+Please check the possibility of visiting an alternate place with listed cab vendor before you book the tour.

-Ideally, no. However you can check with listed Mumbai cab vendors before booking the tour on any possibility to customize the tour.
+Ideally, no. However guests can check if it’s possible to customize the tour with the above listed Mumbai cab vendors before booking the trip.
 Additional charges might apply.